rjnesspor/meetdesk/docs/docs/installation.md

 Open MeetDesk.
 The app will start a local server automatically in the background - you don't need to do anything.

 The **Control Panel** will open on your screen.
-In the bottom-left corner you'll see the server's local IP address, something like `192.168.1.42`.
+In the bottom-left corner you'll see the server's local IP address.
 Write this down and keep it handy, since you'll need it to set up judge tablets and display screens.

 :::tip
 Make sure your laptop is connected to the same Wi-Fi network that your judge tablets and display screens will use.
 MeetDesk works entirely over the local network.